shahriar-rahman/Python-MySQL-Beginners-Guide/README.md

 ```
 > pip install mysql-connector-python
 ```
 Then, the MySQL server can be connected using the *connect()* function.
-The code below illustrates a proper testing of the MySQL connection:
+Note that the *username* and *password* fields are user-defined.
+The code below illustrates proper evaluation procedure of the MySQL connection:
 ```py3
 # Importing required libraries
 import mysql.connector